 This map, prepared by the Ending Community Homeless Coalition (ECHO), shows the distribution of the unsheltered homeless population by Austin City Council District during the 2018 Point in Time count.
 People experiencing homelessness without shelter are largely concentrated downtown.

 During the 2016-2017 school year, Austin ISD’s Project Help program identified 2,311 students within the district who were either homeless, doubling up with relatives or others, or living in hotels, camp grounds, cars or other non-permanent housing.
 Despite a decrease during the 2016-2017 school year, over the past five years there has been a 13% increase in the number of students who have been identified by the District as homeless.

-(ECHO) serves as the lead planning entity that coordinates the application process for, and management of the Continuum of Care (CoC) homeless services funding through HUD.
-ECHO helps homeless agencies implement Coordinated Assessment, a tool that ensures people are referred to the most appropriate services.
+ECHO serves as the lead planning entity that coordinates the application for and management of homeless services funding through the U.S. Department of Housing and Urban Development (HUD).
+ECHO helps agencies serving people experiencing homelessness implement Coordinated Assessment, a tool that ensures people are referred to the most appropriate services.